osmcode/osmium-tool/man/osmium-tags-filter.md

 note
 :   Matches objects of any type with the key "note".

+w/highway=primary
+:   Matches all ways with the key "highway" and value "primary".

+w/highway!=primary
+:   Matches all ways with the key "highway" and a value other than "primary".

+r/type=multipolygon,boundary
+:   Matches all relations with key "type" and value "multipolygon" or "boundary".

+w/name,name:de=Kastanienallee,Kastanienstrasse
+:   Matches any way with a "name" or "name:de" tag with the value
+    "Kastanienallee" or "Kastanienstrasse".

+n/addr:\*
+:   Matches all nodes with any key starting with "addr:"

+n/name=\*Paris\*
+:   Matches all nodes with a name that contains the word "Paris".

+If there is no equal sign ("=") in the expression only keys are matched and values can by anything.
+If there is an equal sign ("=") in the expression, the key is to the left and the value to the right.
+An exclamation sign ("!") before the equal sign means: A tag with that key, but not the value(s) to the right of the equal sign.
+A leading or trailing asterisk ("\*") can be used for substring or prefix matching, respectively.
+Commas (",") can be used to separate several keys or values.

+All filter expressions are case-sensitive.
+There is no way to escape the special characters such as "=", "\*" and ",".
+You can not mix comma-expressions and "\*"-expressions.

 The filter expressions specified in a file and/or on the command line are matched in the order they are given.
 To achieve best performance, put expressions expected to match more often first.